MicrosoftDocs/win32/desktop-src/VML/msdn-online-vector-markup-language-object-model-reference.md

 One implementation of VML is through Microsoft Internet Explorer 5.0 or greater.
 To set up the rendering object correctly in a Web page, the following additions must be made:

-1. The schema must be set up in the initial <HTML> tag as follows:
+1. The schema must be set up in the initial &lt;HTML&gt; tag as follows:
     ```HTML
     <HTML xmlns:v="urn:schemas-microsoft-com:vml">
     ```